bertiewooster/bertiewooster.github.io/_posts/2022-11-11-RDKit-Recap-decomposition-tree.md

 ## Note About Hierarchies
 Another approach I could have taken was to extend the class `rdkit.Chem.Recap.RecapHierarchyNode`, rather than use the `NonBinaryTree` class.
-Using the `NonBinaryTree` class allows for different kinds of hierarchies to be depicted as a grid, as I demonstrate in another post [Visualizing Nonbinary Trees: Classification of Chemical Isomers](({% post_url 2022-12-18-Visualizing-Nonbinary-Trees-Classification-of-Chemical-Isomers %})).
+Using the `NonBinaryTree` class allows for different kinds of hierarchies to be depicted as a grid, as I demonstrate in another post [Visualizing Nonbinary Trees: Classification of Chemical Isomers]({% post_url 2022-12-18-Visualizing-Nonbinary-Trees-Classification-of-Chemical-Isomers %}).